econode/ESP32_Steamliner_shifter/README.md

 **Edit defaults.h**

-Copy the sample_defaults.h file to defaults.h
+Copy the src/sample_defaults.h file to src/defaults.h
 The compiler will read sample_defaults.h if defaults.h is missing, defaults.h is ignored by GIT so any cahnges to defaults.h remain local / private. defaults.h contains pin mappings, WiFi settings, and general default values.